-Student Name:

-My signature below attests to the fact that I have read and have had explained to me the policies and guidelines contained within the Radiologic Technology Program Handbook and that I allow DACC to release pertinent demographic, academic and medical history information about me to the appropriate personnel at the clinical sites.

-I also acknowledge that I am responsible for reading all the information and adhering to the rules, policies, and guidelines contained in this Handbook.
+Student Name: My signature below attests to the fact that I have read and have had explained to me the policies and guidelines contained within the Radiologic Technology Program Handbook and that I allow DACC to release pertinent demographic, academic and medical history information about me to the appropriate personnel at the clinical sites.
+I also acknowledge that I am responsible for reading all the rules, policies, and guidelines contained in this Handbook. e information and adhering to the Student's Signature Date

-Student's Signature